Why choose to breastfeed?

 - childhood leukaemia

-For women, breastfeeding reduces the risks of breast and ovarian cancer, osteoporosis (weak bones), cardiovascular disease and obesity.
+For women, not only is breastfeeding free, but it also reduces the risk of breast and ovarian cancer, osteoporosis (weak bones), cardiovascular disease and obesity.

-Breast milk is always the right temperature, clean and perfectly timed to infants’ feeding needs, over the course of a single feed and as the baby grows.
-It is also free to breastfeed.
+Breast milk is always the right temperature, clean and perfectly timed to infant's feeding needs, over the course of a single feed and as the baby grows.

 We know that as many as 8 out of 10 women stop breastfeeding before they want to, so we want to support mums to continue breastfeeding for as long as they choose.